Deep Dive

 2. Technology & Architecture

-Flow uses a multi-node architecture split into four roles:
+Flow uses a multi-role node architecture to split tasks across four specialized nodes:

 Conclusion